 Brownstone building with fire ladders.
 Big sign on the wall saying: How are you really?
 Photo.

 The concepts of empathy and compassion are central by virtue of their importance to both the patient and the one(s) caring for him/her.
-By studying how empathy and compassion can be strengthened and how the impact of negative factors can be reduced, we intend to systematically build a clear national and international research profile.

 The Centre’s research theme on empathy and compassion